ronaspen/VBA-challenge/README.md

 Rohit Asopa VBA challenge
 I had a lot of problems with saving the files after completing the coding.
 It kept saying that I needed to save the file to a Macro-safe folder.
 Yet I went into Trust settings and created Trust Locations, and still it didn’t allow me to save.

+Additionally, I wasn't able to upload the main Multiple_Year_Stocks file because it was too Large.
+I remember the instuctor told us about it last week, to push it from GitBash, but I didn't have the time to go back and watch that part of the lecture to try and do it.
+I have attached screenshots of all the results from the code from the main workbook, for all three years.
+I have also submitted the practice workbook (again, because of the Macro issue, the coding may not have been saved).

 Just in case the coding hasn’t come up in the file, here are the three Macros I used (I also attached screenshots):

 Sub Stocks():